 - Study teams must comply with all other NCI CIRB requirements, as described in the NCI CIRB's Standard Operating Procedures manual (on the CIRB website) and any other CIRB directives.

 - UW-Madison remains responsible for monitoring institutional compliance as described in the CIRB's Division of Responsibilities document and the Annual Signatory Institution Worksheet.
 Compliance monitoring will be the shared responsibility of study teams, the UW Carbone Cancer Center (UWCCC) Compliance Office, and the HS-IRBs Office.

 - Only the following should be submitted in ARROW, for compliance monitoring purposes:

 - Changes to HIPAA authorizations: Submit via a change of protocol in ARROW.
-Select "full change" so that the submission is routed to the appropriate HS IRB staff member.

 - HIPAA noncompliance: Report any local noncompliance with HIPAA rules as a reportable event in ARROW.
 In addition, report the noncompliance directly to the UW HIPAA Privacy Officer.